 I have always been an entrepreneur at heart.
 I either started my own or worked for fast-growing companies.
 Later in my career, I worked for several larger organizations.
 As experienced by many people of color, the higher up you are in an organization, the more power you have and the more discrimination you face.

-When I saw this graphic (right), I was floored – every bit of that happened to me.
+Every bit of this happened to me.
 I didn’t even realize I was going through all these stages until after the separation.

 What is the appeal of being your own boss?

-My husband made the switch back in 2012, leaving the world of IT to do real estate full time, so it’s not a new concept to our family.
-In the past, we would take month-long trips in between full time jobs that I had.
+My husband made the switch back in 2012, leaving the world of IT to do real estate full time, so it’s not a new concept in our family.
+In the past, we would take month-long trips in between full-time jobs that I had.
 Now with both of our flexible schedules, we can work anytime from anywhere, which has been especially nice due to the varying needs of extended family members and online learning for our son.

 Starting a business is invigorating and fun.
 It’s not all roses all the time.
 I miss having a team.
 I miss building a team.
 Oh, and let’s not forget the pay.
 I miss executive pay.
 Sometimes I wonder if I’m making enough impact – it’s really easy to feel alone when you’re literally alone.
 That’s why I’ve been extremely grateful for the mentors and supporters I’ve had along the way.